ljmfong/Poecilia-bifurca-Characterizing-Sex-Chromosome/README.md

 # _Poecilia bifurca_ genome assembly and sex chromosome characterization

-This directory contains scripts and pipelines used XXXXXX by: xxxx.
 For further questions, please contact Lydia Fong: ljmfong@zoology.ubc.ca

 The following pipeline is split into 5 parts and the steps can be found in their respective .md files.